Alishahed/Tensor_test/README.md

 # Tensor_test
-Use this repo to test tensorflow stuff
+Use this repo to test tensorflow stuff and work with other stuff too